rubenerd/rubenerd.com/content/post/2017/safari-favicons.markdown

 ---
 title: "Another vote for Safari favicons"
 date: "2017-08-11T11:23:33+10:00"
-abstract: ""
+abstract: "This is the #1 usability flaw with Safari"
-category: Thoughts
+category: Software
 tag:
+- safari
+- apple
+- macos
+- os-x
+- mac-os-x
+- browsers
+- webkit
+- design
--
+- usability
 ---
 [I used Safari for a week in 2015], and commented: